bp443/AmorDocs/docs/source/rap2.rst

 7. Change the account name
 8. Change the number of tasks to the number you set in step 6.
-9. (Optional) Source your Python virtual environment where the ``lammps`` library is installed if it is not installed to the user.
+9. (Optional) Change modules to be loaded if necessary.
+Source your Python virtual environment where the ``lammps`` library is installed if it is not installed to the user.

 On the cluster terminal: